ariel1231/ariel1231.github.io/_pages/02_Experience.md

 <span style = "float:right;font-size:80%;margin-right:10%;">Supervisor: Zhaopeng Liu</span>
 </p>
 <ul class = "secondary_list">
       <li>Proposed a VAE based text simulation model.
-A two-layer Conditional Random Field model is used to replace the output of the encoder.</li>
+A two-layer Conditional Random Field model is used to replace the output of the encoder.The score function is changed as a multi-layer perceptron (MLP)  and a bidirectional long short-term memory (LSTM) neural network.</li>
       <li>Developed a text generation model for simulation of transaction information and improved the readability using reinforcement learning techniques and altered the objective function to reduce text repetition.</li>
       <li>Designed a model based on xgboost and Generative Adversarial Networks(GANs) to detect potential network breakdowns and help troubleshooting. (final accuracy around 85%)</li>
       <li>Extended the usage of SN-GANs (spectral normalization GANs)to network tra c data synthesis and compared the model behaviour between Wasserstein distance and KL divergence as similarity measurement.</li>